keghub/breakAway/Sanity-Vercel/docs/nextjs/first-route.md

 Remove the list of the sites, and instead add a link to the sites index page.

 ### Sites Index page
-Should display the list of sites, and link to the specific site pages
+Should display the list of sites, and link to the specific site pages.

+Read more about linking in a nextjs app here: https://nextjs.org/docs/pages/building-your-application/routing/linking-and-navigating

 ### Move business logic away from page-components
 * Create a new folder on the same level as the pages folder, call it `handlers`